Daniel Ryu, Psy.D.

 I would describe my therapeutic style as relational, flexible, person-centered, and humorous.
 I believe in your inherent strength, capacity, and resilience and see my task as working alongside you as you manifest the life that you want to lead.

 For those of you who love the jargon – I have training in and integrate aspects of Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Psychodynamic Psychotherapy, Internal Family Systems, Cognitive Processing Therapy, and Motivational Interviewing.
+While I value what I have learned, none of this outweighs the expertise you have on your own experience.

 Experience

-I received my Masters of Science and Doctorate of Clinical Psychology from PGSP-Stanford PsyD Consortium and completed my predoctoral internship at Cambridge Health Alliance/Harvard Medical School with a focus on adult outpatient and primary care behavioral health integration.
-I also completed a postdoctoral fellowship specializing in addiction and trauma at the Palo Alto VA Healthcare System where I founded a multi-tier multicultural program in Addiction Treatment Services.
-I have trained in a variety of other settings as well including gender and sexuality clinics, latinx mental health, infectious disease and liver clinics, general outpatient mental health, and an eating disorder enhanced outpatient program.
+I received my Masters of Science and Doctorate in Clinical Psychology from PGSP-Stanford PsyD Consortium and completed my predoctoral internship at Cambridge Health Alliance/Harvard Medical School with a focus on Adult Outpatient and Primary Care Behavioral Health Integration.
+I also completed a postdoctoral fellowship specializing in the Continuum of Care for Addiction and Trauma at the Palo Alto VA Healthcare System where I founded a multi-tier multicultural program in Addiction Treatment Services.

-My training and experiences have focused on marginalized populations who experience chronic disease, trauma, addiction and suffering in the context of intersecting systems of oppression.
-I have co-authored book chapters, facilitated workshops, and provided trainings on race and gender in the therapeutic space.
-Additionally, I have served as Chair of American Psychological Association’s Committee on Sexual Orientation and Gender Diversity (CSOGD).
+Lastly, I have co-authored book chapters, facilitated workshops, and provided trainings on race and gender in the therapeutic space as well served as Chair of American Psychological Association’s Committee on Sexual Orientation and Gender Diversity (CSOGD).

 Areas of Practice